eoinkelly/ember-runloop-handbook/README.md

 so they do not use the "timer queues" mechanism at all => they are a separate strand of "future work"

+throttle and debounce are a a thing on their own
+    when they do decide to run the callback they wrap it in `Ember.run` => the method will get **a runloop just for itself**

+ember maintains an internal lists of "throttlers" and "debouncees"

 need to separate these somehow
 => perhaps ember has _queued future work_ and _future work_

+diff between throttle and debounce?

+throttle (target, method, args*, spacing, immediate = true)
+    * target method is run on leading edge of spacing period if immediate == true
+    * no matter how many calls to throttle(same args) come in, Ember will run at most one per 'spacing' ms

+debounce (target, method, args*, wait, immediate = false)
+    * delay calling the method until we get a 'wait' amount of time with no calls to debounce
+    * use it when you have an event that will be called multiple times but you only want to run a callback once when the event is *finished* e.g. run a callback when a user finishes scrolling
+    * immediate allows you to call the method immediately and then start waiting this lets you
+    * for a 'wait' lenght period without any calls to the method - this lets
+    * 'wait' is the amount of time Ember should remember this call for - after
+    * that time has expired Ember will forget about it

+    "I want to call this method once now and ignore all future calls to it until there has been a peiod of 'wait' ms with no call to it.
+Once that has happened you can stop ignoring it and call it again"

+    * Use debounce when an event may fire many times over a brief period of time
+    * e.g. scroll and you only want to run one callback in response - use
+    * 'immediate' to control whether the callback is run at the start of the
+    * "event storm" or at the end
 ```

 # Appendices